Karntsk/frontrowGitForTeamStory/README.md

 2. Then suddenly, a **dragon** appeared… but maybe it was actually a **robot**?
    (Nobody is sure yet.)

-3. The scientist shouted something very important but nobody wrote it down.
+3. The scientist bellowed a crucial revelation, yet not a soul recorded it.

 4. After that, everyone got lost (or maybe teleported?) and somehow there was a **treasure chest**…
    <!-- ![treasure chest](img2.png) -->